28 Aug 2024

 Jobless spells are tough.
 You’ll probably need to budget carefully and count every penny to get through one.
 But if you can spare any money at all, think about making small contributions to your pension.
 Every little bit helps in the long run.

-When you already have a Workplace pension
+When you already have a workplace pension

 You can pay into more than one pension at once.
 So if you’ve got a pension with your current job, but perhaps want to explore different investment funds or find a provider you’re more in sync with, you can set up and start paying into a personal pension too.